AntidoteDB/antidote/README.md

 Antidote
 ============

-Welcome to the Antidote repository, the reference platform of the SyncFree european project (https://syncfree.lip6.fr/).
+Welcome to the Antidote repository, the reference platform of the [SyncFree European Project](https://syncfree.lip6.fr/)

 About Antidote
 -----------------